sysnapps-com/tutor-custom-emailtpl/README.md

    language -- untranslated strings simply render in the source language.
-2. **Admin-authored content** in the `EmailFamilyOverride` registry model cannot be auto-translated (Django can't translate free text an admin typed into a database field), so v1.1 adds a `language` column: one row per `(family_key, language)` pair. **This registry is still not wired into the actual render path** in v1.1 (see "Customizing content" below) -- it remains scaffolding for a future release that adds a small ACE message override.
+2. **Admin-authored content** in the `EmailFamilyOverride` registry model cannot be auto-translated (Django can't translate free text an admin typed into a database field), so the model has a `language` column: one row per `(family_key, language)` pair. **This registry is not wired into the actual render path** in v1.1 (see "Customizing your own templates" below) -- it remains scaffolding for a future release that adds a small ACE message override.

 `check_email_templates --language <code>` renders every in-scope component with that language active as a structural smoke test (it does